 Neurofibromatosis (NF) is a genetic disorder that affects the nervous system.
 People affected by this condition develop non-cancerous tumours along their nerves.
 The tumours are called neurofibromas.
 They are a mass of different types of cells that grow on and surround nerves.

-NF can also cause skin discolorations (also called “café au lait” spots) and bone abnormalities.
+NF can also cause skin discolourations (also called "café au lait" spots) and bone abnormalities.
 Men, women, and people of all ethnic backgrounds may develop the condition.

 The cause of NF is a change in a person’s genetic material, known as a genetic mutation.
 There are two genes that cause two different types of NF: neurofibromatosis type 1 (NF1) and neurofibromatosis type 2 (NF2).
 NF1 was previously known as von Recklinghausen’s disease and occurs more commonly than NF2.

 NF is a genetic condition.
 If either parent has the gene for NF, their child will have a 50% chance of inheriting the disease.
-Sometimes the gene may change spontaneously in an individual who has no family history of the condition.
+In about half of the people affected with NF1, the gene mutation occurred spontaneously, meaning that the individual has no family history of the condition.
 Once the gene changes, NF may be passed on to the next generation.

 The symptoms related to NF1 and NF2 are different.